gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: direction-periodic

-      As :mdp-value:`direction`, but allows the distance to be larger than half the box size.
+      As :mdp-value:`pull-coord1-geometry=direction`, but allows the distance to be larger than half the box size.
 With this geometry the box should not be dynamic (*e.g.* no pressure scaling) in the pull dimensions and the pull force is not added to virial.

    .. mdp-value:: direction-relative

-      As :mdp-value:`direction`, but the pull vector is the vector that points from the COM of a third to the COM of a fourth pull group.
+      As :mdp-value:`pull-coord1-geometry=direction`, but the pull vector is the vector that points from the COM of a third to the COM of a fourth pull group.
 This means that 4 groups need to be supplied in :mdp:`pull-coord1-groups`.
 Note that the pull force will give